CommonWealthRobotics/bowler-kernel/design.md

 #### Dependency Management

 - The kernel must be able to download the toolchain for the device specified in the robot config file.
 This is because of the [usability requirement](#usability).
+  - The location the toolchain is downloaded from must be stored separately from the source code so that we can update it independently of the kernel.
+This must also include the version range of the kernel that the toolchain is compatible with.
+This should be implemented as a GitHub repo containing a registry of toolchains.

 #### uC Code